Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 The varieties of Ayahusca experience: lessons

 The following is a list of my various experiences with the entheogen Ayahuasca, and what I (hopefully!) learned from them.
-I call it "Ayahuasca as teacher" without intending to give Ayahuasca a "personality" even if it feels like this.
-I understand why many call it "Grandmother Ayahuasca", but I am not shamanistic enough to accept this view for me.
+Without intending to give ayahuasca a "personality", even if it feels like one, I call it "ayahuasca as teacher".
+I understand why many call it "grandmother ayahuasca", but I am not shamanistic enough to accept this view for myself.

 As I read a few years later, such writing can be a valuable type of integrating psychedelic experiences into one's life.
 The interpretation of what happened may change over time (Aixala 2021, in "Psychedelic Integration")